Harvey Barnes: International career

 Barnes was called up for the England national under-20 team for the 2017 Toulon Tournament, in a squad that was made up of players from a number of age groups, with another under-20 team also playing at the 2017 FIFA U-20 World Cup.
 He made his debut on 29 May 2017, coming on as a substitute in a 1–0 win over Angola in England's opening group match.
 He made his first start in England's next match on 1 June, in which he scored twice in a 7–1 win over Cuba.
 On 10 June, Barnes scored his penalty kick in a penalty shoot-out in the final against the Ivory Coast, which England won 5–3 after a 1–1 draw.
 He finished the tournament as joint top scorer, along with teammate George Hirst and Angola's Chico Banza, with four goals.
 Barnes played five of England's seven matches in the 2017–18 Under 20 Elite League, which the team finished as runners-up.
 He finished his under-20 career with 10 appearances, which were earned between 2017 and 2018, and six goals.

 Barnes received his first call-up for the England under-21s in May 2018 for the 2018 Toulon Tournament, although he was forced to withdraw from the squad through injury.
 He made his debut for the under-21s on 16 October when starting England's 2–0 away win over Scotland in 2019 UEFA European Under-21 Championship qualification.
 He was named in England's squad for the 2019 European Under-21 Championship in May 2019, and made one appearance at the tournament, in which England were eliminated at the group stage.
 Between 2018 and 2019, Barnes made four appearances for the under-21s.

 Barnes was called up to the England senior team for the first time in October 2020, for a friendly against Wales and 2020–21 UEFA Nations League matches against Belgium and Denmark.
 He made his debut on 8 October in the match against Wales, coming on as a 76th-minute substitute in a 3–0 victory at Wembley Stadium.
-3 minutes of added time meant he played 17 minutes in that game.
-He has not played any senior international football since then.
+Another 3 minutes of added time meant he played 17 minutes in that game.

+Despite having appeared once in a full international for England, Barnes remained eligible to play for Scotland due to his maternal grandparents being born there.
+It was suggested that he could switch nationality after Scotland qualified for the 2026 World Cup, but he ruled out this possibility in February 2026.

+In March 2026, Barnes was called up by England ahead of friendlies against Uruguay and Japan.